NicoloMoretti/barracks/docs/scripting-guide.md

 #### true/false values note

-Notice that until now we wrote (true) in the condition, but we could have also wrote 'true' without '()', as true/false are considered primitive values, just like the number (3) resolves to 3.
+Note that until now we wrote (true) in the condition, but we could have also wrote 'true' without '()', as true/false are considered primitive values, just like the number (3) resolves to 3.

 I might also get to add proper boolean variables eventualy.